andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 There are pre-build images for MySQL and Redis that can be deployed as is, and require very little effort on the part of the developer.
-We're going to start ith those, as Kubernetes has quite the learning curve, and it's nice to start slow.
+We're going to start with those, as Kubernetes has quite the learning curve, and it's nice to start slow.

 The way I like to get applications running on Kubernetes is to have: